The Board of

 - Prepares for and attends all Board meetings and is available for telephone or email conferences when necessary.

-- Communicates with Regional Representatives, Chairs of Sections, Committees, Groups, and Task
+- Builds relationships and maintains communication with Regional Representatives, Chairs of Sections, Committees, Groups, and Task

 Forces, as assigned, to monitor